 Ways to Save for a Child’s Oxford University Dreams

 There is an array of scholarships for Indian students to Study at Oxford.
 One can leverage a scholarship of up to £30,000 per annum.
 These include

 - Felix scholarship for Indian Students.
 It enables Indian students to study any undergraduate course at the University of Oxford.
-It covers 100% course fee and living cost grant.
+It covers 100% of course fees and living cost grants.

 - Chevening Scholarships for Indian students seeking post-graduation at Oxford with good leadership skills.

 - Commonwealth Scholarship and Fellowship plans